The Therapist’s Therapist

 But, how do we do it?

-I practice a model called Functional Psychotherapy—a non-pathologizing, relational approach grounded in science but never manualized.
+I practice a model called Functional Psychotherapy—a non-pathologizing, relational approach grounded in science that is responsive, not manualized.
 Its core precepts include:

-• Pain signals that something is wrong—it invites us to examine our lives
+• Pain signals something is wrong—it invites us to examine our lives

 • Change begins by facing that pain and accepting discomfort as part of the process

-• To do that, we explore the underlying experiences, thoughts, and feelings—and disrupt the defenses that block access to them
+• To do that, we explore the underlying experiences, thoughts, and feelings—and disrupt the defenses blocking access to them

 • We then discern adaptive from maladaptive emotions and support or challenge them accordingly